 21. Afternoon Tea Time

 Put on a fundraising event where people can relax, drink tea, and support your worthy cause.
-Attendees can dress up for your classy high tea fundraiser and pay an entry fee.
-Prepare elegant cutlery, china, and snacks.
-You can partner with a local tea or coffee shop for tea leaves.
+Attendees can dress up for your classy high-tea fundraiser and pay an entry fee.
+Prepare elegant cutlery, fine china, and snacks.
+You can partner with a local tea or coffee shop for tea leaves and pastries.

 22. Surf Tournament

 If you’re by the ocean, a surf competition can be the perfect fundraising event idea to draw beach-loving crowds.
-When it comes to sports events, take a note from Athletes 4 Cancer and ask participants to fundraise for entry.
-It helps to tie the fundraising goal to its impact; for example, many A4C supporters raised $1,500 because that was the cost of sending one cancer survivor to camp.
+When it comes to sports events, ask participants to create peer-to-peer campaigns to raise a minimum to participate.
+Include impact blocks on your campaign page to help tie the fundraising goal to its impact; for example, have participants raise $1,500 to cover the cost of sending one cancer survivor to camp.

 Not near the coast?
 Lakes are perfect for athletic events too.
-Plan a kayak race, or a swim to take advantage of the great outdoors.
+Plan a kayak race or a relay swim to take advantage of the great outdoors.

 23. Bowling Tournament